 - 2 stalks lemongrass, sliced into quarters (or 2 tbsp lemongrass paste)

-- 2 tbsp soy sauce (or more to taste) (for gluten free use a certified GF tamari sauce)
+- 2 tablespoons soy sauce (or more to taste) (for gluten free use a certified GF tamari sauce)

-- 6 oz fresh oyster and/or shitake mushrooms, sliced
+- 6 ounces fresh oyster and/or shitake mushrooms, sliced

 - 1/2 cup fresh lime juice